didiersmith/steve/chapters/permanent-schizophrenia.md

 ---

-Xavier's crew spent the next week monitoring him for strange health conditions, and manufacturing otherworldly industrial equipment from Murdoch-provided CAD designs.
+Xavier's crew spent the next week monitoring him for strange health conditions, and manufacturing otherworldly industrial equipment from Murdoch's CAD designs.
 Some of the equipment had obvious functions - a lathe looks like a lathe, no matter what universe you're in - and others were entirely foreign.

 "What's this?" asked Ivan, tapping on a large, black cylinder covered in brass protrusions.